abriginets/wreckuests/README.md

 * :white_check_mark: Good perfomance implementation (threads with bad proxies will be stopped to gain some perfomance for threads with good proxies)

 Disadvantages:
+* :x: No automatic switching beetwen HTTP and HTTPS proxies(you can define only one type of proxies which will be using during the attack)
-* :x: No HTTPS Proxy Support
+* :x: No Redirection Support(301 > 200, etc)

+## Todo

+* Automatic switching beetwen HTTP and HTTPS proxies
-* :x: No Redirection Support
+* Redirection Support
+* CloudFlare 'Checking your browser' bypass

 ## Dependencies
 * Python 3.3+